 Foods rich in Omega-3 can help to reduce inflammation and so is very good for your heart and brain.

 - Olive oil

 Diets and HS

 Diets that are specifically for HS have become popular.
 Some HS patients have seen positive results following these diets while others report no change.
-Many of the diets restrict the foods we have listed as possible to cause flare-ups.
-It really is trial and error as everybody is different.
+Many of the diets restrict the trigger foods we have listed above.
+It really is trial and error because everybody is different.

-Many of the ‘HS’ diets can be very strict and extreme.
-We would suggest avoiding making drastic changes as it will be harder to sustain in the long term.
+Many of the ‘HS’ diets can be very strict and extreme so we suggest avoiding making drastic changes as it will be harder to sustain in the long term.
 To start, don’t eliminate all the food listed in ‘food that may cause flare-ups’.
 Start slowly and look at limiting a few while trying to introduce more from the ‘foods that may help flare-ups’ list.
 Over time, you can limit and add more.
-The key is to do it in a way that will work for you in the long term.
+The key is to do it in a way that will work for you so that you can maintain your new diet long term.

 How to know if changing my diet is working for me?

 Everyone, HS patient or not, has certain foods that do not necessarily agree with them.
 In your case, you may find there is a certain food that can trigger a flare-up.
 To find out what this food is we suggest an elimination diet.
 To do an elimination diet you should remove one type of food at a time, for example, dairy or simple carbs, for a period of a month or longer.
 Record any changes in symptoms and then when you are ready, slowly add it back into your diet.
 Again, record any symptoms.
 It would be a good idea to work with a dietician for this.

 It is important to remember that you won’t see an improvement overnight.
 It can take a few months for improvements to show.

 To make the process a little more sustainable, think of it as a lifestyle choice instead of a diet.